pinterf/RemoveDirt/README.md

 # RemoveDirt - pfmod
+A plugin for removing dirt from film clips.

-Port of classic RemoveDirt 0.9 to Avisynth v2.6 interface (x86/x64), adding new color spaces, bugfixes
+Port of classic RemoveDirt 0.9 to Avisynth v2.6 interface (x86/x64), adding new color spaces, bugfixes.

+Functions in plugin: RestoreMotionBlocks and SCSelect.
+This mod does not support other filters appearing in 1.0beta.

-Previous v0.9 DLL versions named differently (RemoveDirtT.DLL, RemoveDirtSSE2.DLL) should be deleted from your plugin folder.
+Note: Previous v0.9 DLL versions named differently (RemoveDirtT.DLL, RemoveDirtSSE2.DLL) should be deleted from your plugin folder.

 - (20190324 v0.9.2)
   - RestoreMotionBlocks: 10-16 bit support.
 Relevant threshold and noise parameters are bit depth independent.